vimc/bb8/README.md

  file on Starport.
 This is done by running `./setup_starport.sh` on the Starport.
 To run backups bb8 needs the corresponding private key and a JSON configuration file.
  When bb8 has been configured, these live in this repo at `./etc/config.json` and `./etc/id_rsa`, respectively.
 There are five entrypoints to the backup module.
-All need be run as root.

 1. `setup_starport.sh`: To be run on Starport.
 So that bb8 can communicate with the Starport via ssh, we first need to generate a key pair which